oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

   * for binary message encodings = `0`
   * for UTF-8 message encodings = `1`
 * Content Type =  `"application/openc2"`
-* User Property for message type = `"msgType:[type]"` where
+* User Property for message type = `"msgType":"[type]"` where
   * `[type]` = `"req"` when publishing OpenC2 requests
   * `[type]` = `"rsp` when publishing OpenC2 responses
   * `[type]` = `"ntf"` when publishing OpenC2 notifications
-* User Property for message encoding = `"encoding:[encoding]"` where
+* User Property for message encoding = `"encoding":"[encoding]"` where
   * `[encoding]` = `"json"` for JSON-encoded messages using UTF-8
   * `[encoding]` = `"cbor"` for CBOR-encoded binary messages

-OpenC2 Producers and Consumers MUST populate the PUBLIC control packet payload with an OpenC2 message of type specified by the `"msgType:[type]"` User Property, encoded as specified by the `"encoding:[encoding]"` User Property.
+OpenC2 Producers and Consumers MUST populate the PUBLIC control packet payload with an OpenC2 message of type specified by the `"msgType":"[type]"` User Property, encoded as specified by the `"encoding":"[encoding]"` User Property.

 OpenC2 Producers and Consumers MUST populate the `from:` field of the OpenC2 message with the identity of the publisher of the message, as described in [Section 2.4.2](#242-openc2-message-structure).